Bio…what?!

 So, of course, I had to create an art piece with the Tree of Life!
+How do you define Bohemian?

 As it turns out, this is quite a versatile style!
 Bohemian means lots of plants, rattan, wicker, and texture.
 Boho can be fun and vivid or neutral and calming.
 But at the heart of it, Boho is about celebrating natural elements, bringing nature's textures indoors.
 So far, this year has been sad and distressing, but despite all of it, I have somehow found the space in my head to be inspired to create new art pieces.
 Three art pieces are a work-in-progress, and a fourth “idea” for an art piece in the brainstorming phase.
 In addition, there are preliminary plans for new candleholder design projects to keep me busy during the summer.
 But that’s just the tip of the iceberg!
 Not to be cryptic, but plans are in the works as we speak to unveil new design options, so stay tuned for that!